Peace of Saint-Germain-en-Laye: Assessment by historians

 Historians have generally regarded it as the most favourable peace to the Protestants of the early religious wars.
 Sutherland describes it as "the first pro-Protestant peace" while other authors characterise it as a "Protestant charter."
 Roelker goes as far as to call it the "apogee of Huguenot power."
 These historians highlight the specificity of the edict, insofar as it listed the towns to be granted worship as opposed to leaving it up to provincial governors to assign towns as had been the system previously, the inclusion of new provisions regarding taxation and access to education, and the provision of surety towns that gave a military security to the Protestants beyond the goodwill of the king.
-Other historians are however more guarded in their assessment of the peace such as Roberts who characterises it as largely a reproduction in content and tone of the failed peace of Longjumeau.
+Other historians, however, are more guarded in their assessment of the peace, such as Roberts who characterises it as largely a reproduction in content and tone of the failed peace of Longjumeau.